LagosPortugalGuide.com

 Stay away from the edge as you don't want to be blown off the 75m high cliffs of Cabo de São Vicente

-A day trip to Sagres will be possibly one of the least expensive days spent in the Algarve.
-The only expenses will be the bus fare (about €9), the entrance fee to Sagres fort (€3.00) and lunch.
-Food and drink in Sagres is much cheaper than Lagos as it is more tailored to surfers or locals.
+A day trip to Sagres will possibly be one of the least expensive days spent in the Algarve.
+The only expenses will be the bus fare (about €9), the entrance fee to Sagres fort (€3.00), and lunch.
+Food and drink in Sagres are much cheaper than in Lagosflavour,flavour as venues are more tailored to surfers or locals.

 cliffs of Cabo de São Vicente